anyone-protocol/ator-relay-dashboard/README.md

 Since this is in progress, there is still work to be done.
 While this list seems long much of the boilerplate exists.

-- Get claimable rewards total (hardcoded now)
+- Get claimable rewards total
-- Get previously claimed to date (hardcoded now)
+- Get previously claimed to date
 - Get reward history per user and plot a graph (empty array now)
 - We need to implement signing for the functions - see below.
 - Register, Claim and Renounce functions need to be tested (need mock data)